 Lesson Plan - Get It!

-- Did you know that over 5 million years ago the Mediterranean Sea did not exist?
+- Did you know that the Mediterranean Sea did not exist at the earth's beginning?

 Spain and North Africa were still connected as one large continent until, one day, the Atlantic Ocean eroded the rock away and flooded in.